bkmo/sdboot-snaps/README.md

 1. Turn on/reboot your system
 2. Select a snapshot entry from the boot menu
-3. System boots into that snapshot - fully functional, writable
+3. System boots into that snapshot - fully functional, writable (Readonly options available)
 4. Verify you are in the right snapshot (see below)
 5. If all good, make it permanent (see below)